Bellegarde, Saskatchewan: Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Bellegarde had a population of 35 living in 14 of its 18 total private dwellings, a change of from its 2016 population of 30.
 With a land area of 0.15 km2, it had a population density of in 2021.

 Education

 History

 In 1903, Mr. Jobin was the first teacher.
 The rectory served as the school and initially only French was taught.

 The Sisters of the Cross came to Bellegarde in 1905.
 They looked after the boarding facilities and taught French and Catholic education for both boys and girls.
 From France, the Parish of St. Maurice welcomed the services of Sister Salvinie-Eugénie and Sister Thaisie-Marie.
 Miss A. Boileau taught English.

 Mr. Honoré George built the first convent soon after.
 By fall, it took in its first boarder, Emilia Renard.

 By 1912, the rectory served as a dormitory for the boys, supervised by Rev. Napoléon Poirier and Sister Thérèse-Eugénie was in charge of the convent.
 She encouraged the construction of a new and larger facility which was finished in 1919.
 The Sisters taught in this school until 1961.

-Today

-École de Bellegarde, Prématernelle - 12e année. École Francophone.